-To change a tire with a jack, see the label affixed to the underbelly located to the rear of the wheels.
+To change a single-axle travel trailer's tire, you'll need a jack.
+(Note: Airstream trailers are not supplied with jacks).
+Late model Airstream travel trailers (and many older models) have a label affixed to the underbelly, usually located to the rear of the wheels.
 This label reads JACK with an arrow pointing to a plate riveted to the mainframe rail where the jack head must be placed.
-All tire and wheel assemblies are balanced at the factory.

 Be sure to rebalance the tire and wheel assemblies each time a tire is changed.